A Complete Guide to Data Scientist Career Path

 Data Scientist Career Path

-The path we’re going to show is concerned with the hierarchical level within the organization and less so with different types of jobs a data scientist can do.
-If you’re interested in the latter, it’s best that you take a look at 14 data science job titles.
+In this section, we’ll focus on the hierarchical level within the organization and show some specializations for each seniority.
+If you’re more interested in the actual job title details, it’s best that you take a look at 14 data science job titles.
 The data scientist’s career path usually starts as an individual contributor (IC).

 After the Associate level, you’ve gained a respectable amount of experience.
-Now it’s time that you become leading teams and start the Management Track.
+Now it’s time for you to become a leader and start the Management Track.
 There are three positions available here:

 After becoming a Group Manager, the career path branches off into two leadership tracks.
 While both relate to leadership positions, they are different.